BillSchumacher/DjangoRestMultipleModels/README.md

 # Features

+* Nested data supported by passing in a label with .'s, a key will be added for each word separated by .'s.
 * Send multiple serialized models as separate arrays, one merged list, or a single JSON object
 * Sort different serialized models using shared fields
 * pagination